rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/1-sealed-secrets.md

 ...
 </pre>

-We want to grab the results of this sealing activity, in particular the `encryptedData`
+We want to grab the results of this sealing activity, in particular the `encryptedData`.

 ```bash
 cat /tmp/sealed-git-auth.yaml | grep -E 'username|password'